platima/Ad-Shield_Fix/README.md

 - Blocking style sheet removal attempts
 - Removing empty ad containers
 - Running at document-start to ensure maximum effectiveness

+## Troubleshooting
+_**Last Tested Working:** 2025-01-15_

+1. Ensure that the script is loading when you visit /. by observing the red '1' on the TamperMonkey icon, and click it to confirm the script is active [as shown here](example.png)
+2. Make sure you're using Chrome with the TamperMonkey extension.
+Firefox is an unknown, as is GreaseMonkey.
+3. Clear your browsers cache.
+Alternatively enable TamperMonkey to run in Incognito Mode and open /. in that.
+4. Ensure no conflicting add-ons are running.
+Other addons like running multiple scripts may interfere with the functionality.
+5. Remove and re-install the extension and the script.
+This is just in case TamperMonkey is not functioning correctly or the script needs to be updated.
+6. Lodge an issue using this template (https://github.com/platima/slashdot-ad-fix/issues/new?labels=bug&template=bug_report.md&title=%5BBUG%5D).

 ## Credits